 For a more in depth explanation of these mechanisms you can read The Science of Acupuncture and Pain Relief

 Each treatment may take about 45mins.
 If you’re able to lie face down, your practitioner will generally feel around the site of pain and along the length of muscles and adjoining muscles.
 Needles are inserted into the selected points.
 This is generally a fairly painless process.
 A TENS machine is often attached between needle pairs.
 This small electric current passes through the muscles and tissues increasing the effect of the treatment.
-After about 20mins, the needles are removed, you can roll over onto your back.
+After about 20mins, the needles are removed, you can roll over onto your back as points may also be treated on the other side.
 Most people find this very relaxing and if you haven’t had a little snooze yet, you probably will now.
 More FAQ’s here.

 How long does acupuncture take to work?

 Peoples experience of acupuncture will differ.
 Research shows a pain reducing effect may take an hour.
 Some people feel immediate difference.
 Certain conditions may take a few treatments to really feel an effect.
 Acupuncture is a cumulative treatment.
-The positive effect is increased when treatments are given only a few days apart.
+Positive results are increased when treatments are given only a few days apart.
 Reports show that acupuncture has lasting effects.

 Chinese Herbal treatment to reduce pain and aid healing.